Tommy cooker: WWI variants

-"Tinned Heat' was a little round tin pocket stove, or 'Campaigner's Cooker'.
-Only 3½ inches in diameter and 1½ inches high, it contained solidified methylated spirits.
-It was deemed to be perfectly safe, quite practical and absolutely efficient; an ideal arrangement for a soldier's use in the trenches.
-If anything could be pronounced ideal in those circumstances.
-'Tinned Heat' cost 10½d each."
+"Tinned Heat' was a little round tin pocket stove, or "Campaigner's Cooker".
+Only 3.5 in in diameter and 1.5 in, it contained solidified methylated spirits.
+It was deemed to be perfectly safe, quite practical and absolutely efficient –an ideal arrangement for the trenches, If anything could be pronounced ideal in such circumstances.
+Tinned Heat cost 10½d each."